 4. Claims, losses, and loss/claim adjustment expenses shall be recognized as expenses when a covered or insured event occurs.
 In most instances, the covered or insured event is the occurrence of an incident which gives rise to a claim or the incurring of costs.
 For claims-made type policies, the covered or insured event is the reporting to the entity of the incident that gives rise to a claim.
 Claim payments and related expense payments are made subsequent to the occurrence of a covered or insured event, and in order to recognize the expense of a covered or insured event that has occurred, it is necessary to establish a liability.
 Liabilities shall be established for any unpaid claims and unpaid losses (loss reserves), unpaid loss/claim adjustment expenses (loss/claim adjustment expense reserves) and incurred costs, with a corresponding charge to income.

+Prepayments to third party administrators, management companies or other entities for unpaid losses/claims, except for capitated payments for manage care contracts, shall not reduce losses/claims and shall be initially reported as miscellaneous underwriting expenses.
+When incurred losses/claims are paid, claims prepayments to third party administrators, management companies or other entities (except for capitated payments for manage care contracts) are reclassified proportionately based on the losses/claims cost from miscellaneous underwriting expenses to loss/claim expenses paid.
+Flat fee minimum prepayments to third party administrators or management companies or other entities that do not relate to services or adjusting for the underlying direct policy benefits are reported as miscellaneous underwriting expenses and not reclassified to loss/claim adjusting expenses.

 Claims related extra contractual obligations losses and bad-faith losses shall be included in losses.
 See individual business types for the accounting treatment for adjustment expenses related to extra contractual obligations and bad-faith lawsuits.

 5. The liability for unpaid LAE shall be established regardless of any payments made to third-party administrators, management companies or other entities except for capitated payments under managed care contracts.
-The liability for claims adjustment expenses on non-capitated payments under managed care contracts shall be established in an amount necessary to adjust all unpaid claims irrespective of payments made to third-party administrators, etc. The liability for claims adjustment expenses on capitated payments under managed care contracts shall be established in an amount necessary to adjust all unpaid claims irrespective of payments to third parties with the exception that the liability is established net of capitated payments to providers.Status:
+The liability for claims adjustment expenses on non-capitated payments under managed care contracts shall be established in an amount necessary to adjust all unpaid claims irrespective of payments made to third-party administrators, etc. The liability for claims adjustment expenses on capitated payments under managed care contracts shall be established in an amount necessary to adjust all unpaid claims irrespective of payments to third parties with the exception that the liability is established net of capitated payments to providers.

+Prepayments to third party administrators, management companies or other entities, except for capitated payments for manage care contracts, for unpaid losses/ claims adjusting expenses shall be initially reported as miscellaneous underwriting expenses.

+When incurred losses/claims adjusting expenses are paid, prepayments to third party administrators, management companies or other entities (except for capitated payments for manage care contracts) are reclassified proportionately based on the adjusting expenses from miscellaneous underwriting expenses to paid loss /claim adjusting expenses.
+Flat fee minimum prepayments to third party administrators or management companies or other entities that do not relate to services or adjusting for the underlying direct policy benefits are reported as miscellaneous underwriting expenses and not reclassified to loss/claim adjusting expenses.

+Status: